Utøykaia

 Utøykaia or Utøya-kaia, also called «Thorbjørnkaia», is a ferry landing in Tyrifjorden.
 The ferry landing on the main land is located approximately 600 m from the ferry landing at Utøya.
 The pier is located about 450 meters south of the pier at Utvika Camping.
 The sign "Utøya" on the main road points to Utøykaia.

 MS Thorbjørn is normally moored at the pier.
 During the Labour Youth League's annual summer camp, the vessel shuttles between Utøya and Utøykaia.

-It was from here Anders Behring Breivik dressed in a police uniform got over to the Island during the 2011 Norway attacks.
+It was from here Anders Behring Breivik, dressed in a fake police uniform, boarded the MS Thorbjørn to be ferried to the island of Utøya during the 2011 Norway attacks.